NathanZimmer/Example-Projects/Dijkstras Shortest Path/readme.md

-This was also a project I created for my Computational Discrete Structs class.
+This was a project I created for my Computational Discrete Structs class.
 For this project, we were tasked with translating the Dijkstras shortest path algorithm into java.